 - Close taps when soaping hands, shaving or brushing teeth.

 - Take showers instead of baths.
-We have removed bath plugs in the hope that guests will shower instead of taking a bath.
+We have removed bath plugs.
+Please be conservative and help us save water by taking a shower instead of a bath.

 - Place the bucket provided in the shower when showering.
 We recycle the excess water it collects.

 - Reduce your time in the shower by making use of the shower timer in your bathroom.
-A 10-minute shower at the Vineyard Hotel uses 90 litres.
+A shower uses 15 -18 litres per minute.

 - Reuse your towels and linen to reduce laundry requirements.
 We will only wash towels we find in the bath and if you are staying for more than a week, we will change your bed linen on the fourth morning.